tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Copy-File.md

 ---
-title: "Copy File"
-ms.custom: na
+title: Copy File (REST API) - Azure Storage
+description: The Copy File operation copies a blob or file to a destination file within the storage account.
+author: pemari-msft

-ms.date: 2016-06-29
+ms.date: 09/20/2019
-ms.prod: azure
-ms.reviewer: na
 ms.service: storage
-ms.suite: na
-ms.tgt_pltfrm: na
 ms.topic: reference
-ms.assetid: 9108f963-eba1-4148-a00e-2d051bca4487
-caps.latest.revision: 6
-author: tamram
-manager: carolz
-translation.priority.mt:
-  - de-de
-  - es-es
-  - fr-fr
-  - it-it
-  - ja-jp
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
+ms.author: pemari
 ---

 # Copy File

 The `Copy File` operation copies a blob or file to a destination file within the storage account.

 Available in version 2015-02-21 and newer.

 ## Request
  The `Copy File` request may be constructed as follows.
 HTTPS is recommended.